 Universal credit

-Universal credit (UC) was introduced in 2013 and is now available in all parts of the UK.
-It is administered by the Department of Work and Pensions (DWP) and is gradually replacing several benefits, including tax credits.
+Universal credit was introduced in 2013 and is now available in all parts of the UK.
+It is dealt with by the Department of Work and Pensions (DWP) in Great Britain and by the Department for Communities (DfC) in Northern Ireland.
+Universal credit replaces six means-tested benefits and tax credits.
+These are:

 • Income-based jobseeker’s allowance